So, you are thinking about skipping the holidays altogether. Let me assure you: You wouldn't be the first and you won't be the last.

 You Might be REALLY Glad You Skipped the Holiday

-Sometimes skipping a holiday is a huge relief and it is just what you need.
-If this happens, that is great.
+Sometimes skipping a holiday is a huge relief and it's just what you need.
+If this happens, that's wonderful.
 Try to embrace that you did what was best for you and don't let yourself feel guilt imposed by others.
-You assessed your needs, you took action (even when it was tough), and it worked for you.
-Own it!
+You assessed your needs, took action (even when it was tough), and it worked for you!

 You Might be REALLY Unhappy You Skipped the Holiday